-Where a school places a pupil with an alternative provision provider, it continues to be responsible for the safeguarding of that pupil and should be satisfied that the placement meets the pupil's needs.
+School should be should be satisfied that the placement meets the pupil's needs.
 Learners in alternative provision often have complex needs and are vulnerable to additional risk of harm.
-We will ensure that the provider meets the needs of the learner and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
-The academy also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.
 Prior to using an alternative provision, academies are required to complete the Trust's commissioning agreement.